JaiTheGuy/GMPythonLoops/README.md

 # Solution:

-# The collection we're using is a String that is going to print out individual characters
+# The collection we're using is a String that is going to print out individual character

 # Output from the loop:
 h